marianpolek/MPColorChooseViewController/README.md

 HOW TO USE IT:

-just move sliders to change colors
+Just move sliders to change colors.
 You can also tap on buttons < and > for change values for every slider at once.
 Also you can tap on button and move finger for quicker sliding everyone